blurryfn/simple-flight-tracker-/README.md

 # simple-flight-tracker-
-a simple flight tracker might update but idk
+a simple flight tracker
+feel free to contribut